webmachinelearning/prompt-api/README.md

   initialPrompts: [
     {
       role: "system",
       content: `You are a helpful assistant.
-You can use tools to help the user.` }
+You can use tools to help the user.`, },
   ],
   tools: [
     {